elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A named function expression has a specific name, enabling self-reference and improved debugging.
-Regular function expressions are anonymous, lacking a name, which can limit their functionality and debuggability.<br /><br />
+Regular function expressions are anonymous, lacking a name, which can limit their functionality and debuggability.
   </div>
   </div>
 </details>